cocoastorm/note-to-myself/README.txt

 Jon Deluz	A00849398
 URL: notetomyself.herokuapp.com

+NOTE: Database on Heroku is too small so image uploading fails!

 Step    Score   Implementation
 1       5       When signing up no duplicate usernames are allowed, the username must
                 be an email address.
 And the passwords are hashed when stored in the database.